 1. Sufficient color and texture contrast

 WCAG 2.0 level AA requires that your website have a contrast ratio of 4.5:1 for standard text, 3:1 for large text, and good color contrast between text and background for readability.
-Using textures or patterns and graphs in visual elements offers an additional scannability layer to differentiate between data points.
+Using textures, patterns, and graphs in visual elements offers an additional scannability layer to differentiate between data points.

 2. Restricted use of colors